hackclub/highway/app/views/guides/custom-devboard.md

 For the most part, IO pins can be wired as you please, but it would be a good idea to include multiple ground pins to reduce interference from noise affecting GPIO pins (which should have little to no impact if used for low-speed circuits, but it is better to include it to offer support for work with higher frequency).

+If your chip has a `chip enable` pin, and it is not pulled to the value it needs to be to allow the chip to be active, you must include a resistor pulling it either high or low depending on documentation

 To reset the board for any purpose (including BOOTSEL mode), the `chip enable` pin (called RUN for the RP2040) should be pulled down.
 For ease-of-use I recommend including a button or pin headers through a 1k Ω resistor to ground, similar to the QSPI_SS pin.

 *Note: For the header footprints, you should use the one with `2.54 mm` spacing due to that being the most common standard*\
 *Also, you may wish to include SWDIO and SWCLK on some pins, and these are mainly used for debugging*

 ![image](https://github.com/user-attachments/assets/dd96603e-2a0e-47a0-af53-5f59c600d1a5)

 ---
 ## Routing the PCB